dimaMachina/graphql-eslint/README.md

 ## Available Rules

-You can find a complete list of [all available plugins here](./docs/README.md)
+You can find a complete list of [all available rules here](./docs/README.md)

 > This repo doesn't exports a "recommended" set of rules - feel free to recommend us!